Three Steps Towards Schoolwide Change: Language Specialists as Teacher Leaders

 Reflect, reflect, reflect…while demonstrating mutual respect and trust

 I have come to learn that when we get air time with colleagues, it’s important to not just tell people what to do but enact mutual respect in every interaction.
-Believe me, I learned this the hard way.
-When I got my ESL license, I felt like every general education teacher should want to know about phrasal verbs, modals and cross-cultural communication skills.
-Yet we can’t just provide suggestions without a give and take.
-It’s not just about us or our students – it’s also about that teacher we hope to enlist as a partner.
+Believe me, I learned this the hard way!
+When I got my ESL license, I felt like every general education teacher should want to know about phrasal verbs, modals and cross-cultural communication skills!
+Not surprisingly, that usually wasn’t the case.
+But what I did realize is that many of my colleagues and the teachers I meet today do want to better and, with guidance, come to understand the importance of adopting a “language lens.”
+We can’t just provide suggestions without a give and take.
+It’s not just about us, it’s not just about our students — it’s also about that teacher we hope to enlist as a partner.

 Often, as language specialists, we can come off like the proverbial firehouse of information, rather than meeting other educators where they are right now through the “dripping” of pertinent information that is helpful in the moment to that specific educator.
 Here are some lessons I’ve learned along the way: